Anatomy of the Shoulder

 - Humerus - the upper arm bone

-- Scapula - the shoulder blade, is a large flat, triangular bone which forms the back portion of the shoulder girdle.
+- Scapula, the shoulder blade, is a large flat and triangular bone which forms the back portion of the shoulder girdle.
 The flat blade of the scapula glides along the back of the chest allowing for extended movement of the arm.

 - Acromion projects forward from the top of the scapula and along with the coracoid process, forms the "roof" of the shoulder.

 - Clavicle - the collar bone which forms the front portion of the shoulder girdle.
 It attaches the shoulder to the rib cage and holds the shoulder out from the body.

 Glenohumeral joint - a shallow cavity (hole) in the scapula where the humerus sits.